MekDrop/MekDrop.github.io/public_html/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Screenshots ==

-1. This is the SSBA Admin menu, where you can change the appearance and placement of your Share Buttons.
-2. Upload and use your own custom images.
-3. Drag, drop and reorder the buttons you wish to include.
-4. Show your buttons using [ssba] or hide them entirely from a page using [ssba_hide].
-5. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+1. The core settings tab - where you can choose where you want your buttons and which networks to include
+2. The styling settings tab - where you can pick an image set and resize your buttons and share text
+3. The counters settings tab - where you can enable share counts
+4. The advanced settings tab - where you can apply more advanced features
+5. The additional CSS field - where you can add your own CSS
+6. The custom CSS field - where you can use your own CSS
-6. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+7. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder
-7. You can add your share buttons anywhere using the widget option!
-8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.
+8. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder
-9. Use the widget option to add share buttons!

 == Changelog ==

+= 6.0.1 =
+* Tweak: Add more specific classes for better targeting
+* Fix: Improve XSS fix from 6.0.0

+= 6.0.0 =
+* Feature: New admin panel styling
+* Feature: Add additional CSS field
+* Tweak: Amend ssba_current_url for multisite compatability https://wordpress.org/support/topic/multi-site-compatibility
+* Tweak: Update share count calls to use the WP API instead of file_get_contents
+* Tweak: Split codebase into separate files for easier maintenace
+* Tweak: Replace ampersands with %26 for page/post titles for email links
+* Fix: Remove non-object notice
+* Fix: Small XSS bug

+= 5.6 =
+* Fix: Remove various PHP notices
+* Tweak: Correct LinkedIn title from Linkedin
+* Tweak: Fix validation error with StumbleUpon link
+* Tweak: Use lowercase 'body' and 'subject' in mailto links
+* Update: Update 'Tested up to' tag to 4.1.1
+* Update: Rebranded settings page

+= 5.5 =
+* Tweak: Revert to old Pinterest functionality by default
+* Update: Add option to use featured images when 'pinning' if desired

+= 5.4 =
+* Fix: Use full featured image for Pinterest

+= 5.3 =
+* Tweak: Use full featured image instead of thumbnail

+= 5.2 =
+* Feature: Use a post's featured image when 'pinning'
+* Feature: Add a default Pinterest image (advanced tab)

+= 5.1 =
+* Tweak: Button images approved by Yummly
+* Update: Compatible up to tag 4.1

+= 5.0 =
+* Feature: Add Yummly button!
+* Feature: Add VK button!
+* Update: Compatible up to tag 4.0.1
+* Fix: Undefined ssba_excerpts notice

 = 4.8 =
 * Fix: Undefined ssba_excerpts